ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 1. A single file called `lab04.py`
 2. Code at the top of the `lab04.py` file that sets up a turtle
 3. Next, function defintions for each of the basic shapes, test code for the basic shapes, drawTree(), testdrawTree(), drawForest(), drawHut(), and drawVillage()
-4. Finally, code that calls those functions to draw a forest and a village
+4. Finally, code that calls those functions to draw the forest scene

 If your code meets all those criteria, you should be in good shape to submit it.